miku/rclone/backend/vault/README.md

               Username: roosevelt
 ```

-If you see a similar output, congratulations - your rclone with vault support
+If you see a similar output, congratulations - your Rclone with Vault support
 is now ready to use!

 ## Known Limitations